Costco: Sales model

-One company rule states that no regular item may be marked up more than 14% over cost and no Kirkland Signature item may be marked up more than 15% over cost.
+One company rule states that no regular item may be marked up more than 14% over cost, and no Kirkland Signature item may be marked up more than 15% over cost.
 The company runs very lean, with overhead costs at about 10% of revenue and profit margins at 2%.
 For example, Costco has no public relations department and buys no outside advertising.

-Costco's sales model is to focus on limited selection over variety.
-Although consumer products often come in many different varieties, Costco will not carry most of those variants, but instead will carry only one or two examples of what is essentially the same product and try to sell a higher volume of units at a lower price.
+Costco's sales model focuses on limited selection over variety.
+Although consumer products often come in wide different varieties, Costco will not carry most of those variants, but instead will carry only one or two examples of what is essentially the same product and try to sell a higher volume of units at a lower price.
 Thus, a typical Costco warehouse carries only 3,700 distinct products, while a typical Walmart Supercenter carries approximately 140,000 products.
-If Costco feels the wholesale price of any individual product is too high, they will refuse to stock the product.
-For example, in November 2009, Costco announced that it would stop selling Coca-Cola products because the soft-drink maker refused to lower its wholesale prices.
+If the wholesale price of any individual product is too high, they will refuse to stock the product.
+For example, in November 2009, Costco announced it would stop selling Coca-Cola products because the soft drink maker refused to lower its wholesale prices.
 Costco resumed selling Coca-Cola products the following month.
 Finally, Costco insists that manufacturers must package their products in large sizes and properly arrange them on pallets suitable for deployment to its warehouses.
 However, unlike most chain stores, Costco does not sell shelf space to manufacturers.

-Due to its massive size and its extremely selective approach to buying products, Costco has become a powerful "arbiter" between manufacturers and consumers.
-From the perspective of small manufacturers, the reward for jumping through all these hoops to sell products to Costco is the possibility of obtaining international distribution through the company's warehouses in other countries.
+Due to its size and its selective approach to buying products, Costco has become an "arbiter" between manufacturers and consumers.
+To some small manufacturers, the reward for jumping through numerous hoops to sell products to Costco opens the possibility of obtaining international distribution through the company's warehouses in other countries.
 If a manufacturer's product is popular at warehouses in its home country, Costco may look into whether members in other countries might also be interested in that product.

 Although the company engages in visible efforts to reduce costs, the stores themselves are expensive.
 In 2013, Costco spent approximately $80 million on each of the new stores it opened.